chain4energy/detrack-node-contract/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the MIT License.
+By contributing to this project, you agree that your contributions will be licensed under the Apache License 2.0.